 Approximately 150,000 Americans will be affected by HMSN.
 It is found around in the world and in anybody.
 Most often it is inherited.
 The chance of a child getting HMSN is 50% if one parent has it.
 However, it can also be contracted randomly.

 How is Hereditary Motor Sensory Neuropathy diagnosed?

 Those with HMSN need to undergo a complete clinical evaluation.
 This evaluation should check for muscle atrophy, weakness, and sensory responses, and should include a detailed patient history.
-EMGs and motor nerve conduction velocities can help diagnose the type of HMSN as well as measure its severity.
+EMGs and motor nerve conduction test can help diagnose the type of HMSN as well as measure its severity.
 Specialized DNA blood tests are helpful in some cases.

 How is Hereditary Motor Sensory Neuropathy treated?

 Currently, no definitive treatment exists for HMSN.
 It cannot be stopped or reversed, but it can reach a point where the progression steadies itself.
 Current treatment consists of physical and occupational therapy, stretching, strengthening, moderate activity, braces, and orthopedic surgery to help managing these symptoms.
 Most people with HMSN can walk throughout their life and are self-sufficient.
 HMSN is generally not fatal or life threatening.
 If somebody has HMSN, patient has to make sure all his/her physicians know it.
 There are certain medications that should not be prescribed since they can make symptoms worse.

 National Society for Genetic Counselors

 Hereditary Disease Foundation

 Alliance of Genetic Support Groups